holochain/docs-pages/src/pages/get-started/index.md

 In the next section, we will begin working with our `.svelte` files to control our UI.

-!!! details How a collection is implemented
+!!! dig-deeper How a collection is implemented

 We already explored how links make data in the DHT discoverable by connecting known DHT base addresses to unknown addresses.
 Essentially every address becomes an anchor point to hang a collection of links from.